DrewOrtego/Miscellaneous-Python/Text-Based-Game-Engine/README.md

 **Input:**

-    Simply run "main.py" in any interactive interpreter using Python 3.4 or later.

     Refer to the help.py file in the userInterface folder for more information.
     If you're familiar with text-based games already, you should be comfortable with what you find here.